Huliau Alumni Council Scholarship

 Scholarship Objective

-The principal objective of this scholarship program is to support and encourage current high school seniors who are passionate about sustainability and protecting the ʻāina, in continuing their studies through higher education.
+The principal objective of this scholarship program is to support and encourage current high school seniors as they continue their studies through higher education.
+While the scholarship is open to students pursuing any career path, priority consideration this year will be given to students who demonstrate:

 Scholarship Award Amount